hoch1009/hoch1009.github.io/_pages/page_nc500.md

 ---
-title: "NC500 and another 1800 miles"
+title: "NC500"
 layout: single
 permalink: /nc500/
 sitemap: true
 toc: true
-excerpt: "We set out to drive the North Coast 500 and ended up with almost 2375 miles on the odometer.
+# excerpt: "We set out to drive the North Coast 500 and ended up with almost 2375 miles on the odometer.
 It was a great trip."
 categories:
   - travel
 tags: